 Etonogestrel implant is used as contraception to prevent pregnancy.
 The medicine is contained in a small plastic rod that is implanted into the skin of your upper arm.
 The medicine is released slowly into the body.
 The rod can remain in place and provide continuous contraception for up to 3 years.

-Etonogestrel implant may also be used for other purposes not listed in this medication guide.
+Etonogestrel implant may also be used for purposes not listed in this medication guide.

 What are the possible side effects of etonogestrel implant (Implanon)?